 Salvation Army centers - Most of what is available in this Burlington County territory is referrals.
 However, in general, the Salvation Army of New Jersey administers numerous social services, emergency aid, and holiday programs.
 They can include free food, shelter, and Christmas assistance such as free toys or meals for kids.
 There are also free back to school supply giveaways and furniture programs.
 In rare cases cash assistance may be available in a crisis.
-Read more Burlington Salvation Army.
+Read more Burlington County Salvation Army.

 Programs for rental assistance and low income housing is available in Burlington County.
 Several agencies focus on helping families facing eviction or the currently homeless.
 Using a combination of government grants, private donations, or short term loans, these non-profit can help with paying rent, deposits or coordinate transitional housing in the county.
 Continue with emergency rental assistance in Burlington County.